bungle/lua-resty-route/README.md

 ## Routing

-There are many different ways to define routes in `lua-resty-template`.
+There are many different ways to define routes in `lua-resty-route`.
 It can be said that it is somewhat a Lua DSL for defining routes.

 To define routes, you first need a new instance of route.
 This instance